dib-lab/dibsi/ATTENDEES.md

 There are various deadlines associated with registration and housing;
 once past the deadline, fees already paid cannot be refunded.
-We will indicate these deadlines below as well as on the registration page and in e-mails.
+We will indicate these deadlines on this page below, as well as on the registration page and in e-mails.